-- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for PostgreSQL. - 3 From the Actions list, select Add Database Cluster. - 4 In the Add Database Cluster dialog, set the following parameters: - Database Cluster Name Enter a name for the database cluster.
-For easy identification, Dell recommends that you specify the actual PostgreSQL cluster name.
-When adding more than one cluster, ensure that a unique name is used for identification. - Port This field is preconfigured to port 5432, which is the default listener port for PostgreSQL.
+- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for PostgreSQL. - 3 From the Actions list, select Add Database Cluster. - 4 In the Add Database Cluster dialog box, set the following parameters: - Database Cluster Name: Enter a name for the database cluster.
+For easy identification, Quest recommends that you specify the actual PostgreSQL cluster name.
+When adding more than one cluster, ensure that a unique name is used for identification. - Port: This field is preconfigured to port 5432, which is the default listener port for PostgreSQL.
 Enter the correct port number in this field, if PostgreSQL is configured to listen on any other port.
-When adding multiple database clusters, ensure that a different listener port is configured for each cluster. - Database SuperUser This field defaults to the superuser postgres.
-If applicable, enter a different user with superuser privileges for the plug-in's use. - Password Enter the password associated with the user specified in the preceding field.
+When adding multiple database clusters, ensure that a different listener port is configured for each cluster. - Database SuperUser: This field defaults to the superuser postgres.
+If applicable, enter a different user with superuser privileges for the plug-in's use. - Password: Enter the password associated with the user specified in the preceding field.
 Ensure that the password is correct.
-If the cluster is configured to use TRUST authentication for the HOST connection while using PASSWORD authentication for the LOCAL connection, the backups will fail if the password is incorrect or blank.
-To avoid this issue, either use TRUST authentication for both the HOST and LOCAL connections (in which case no password is required) or use PASSWORD authentication for both items in the pg_hba.conf file (and provide the password here). - PostgreSQL Bin Directory Enter the complete path to the PostgreSQL bin directory.
-For example, this path will be C:\Program Files\PostgreSQL\8.2\bin for a default installation of PostgreSQL ver.
-8.2 on the Windows platform. - PostgreSQL Library Directory or Path (Linux/UNIX-based systems only) Enter the complete path to the directory that contains the libpq.so file or to the file itself (for example, /usr/lib/libpq.so.5.0). - PostgreSQL Data Directory Specify the complete path to the directory that contains the configuration files postgresql.conf, pg_hba.conf, and pg_ident.conf.
+If the cluster is configured to use TRUST authentication for the HOST connection while using PASSWORD authentication for the LOCAL connection, the backups fail if the password is incorrect or blank.
+To avoid this issue, either use TRUST authentication for both the HOST and LOCAL connections, in which case no password is required, or use PASSWORD authentication for both items in the "pg_hba.conf" file, and provide the password here. - i NOTE: If the "pg_hba.conf" file contains entries for both IPv4 and IPv6, configure the same authentication for each.
+For example, use TRUST authentication for both IPv4 and IPv6 connections.

+- PostgreSQL Bin Directory: Enter the complete path to the PostgreSQL bin directory.
+For example, this path is "C:\Program Files\PostgreSQL\8.2\bin" for a default installation of PostgreSQL version 8.2 on the Windows platform. - PostgreSQL Library Directory or Path (Linux/UNIX-based systems only): Enter the complete path to the directory that contains the "libpq.so" file or to the file itself, for example, "/usr/lib/libpq.so.5.0". - PostgreSQL Data Directory: Specify the complete path to the directory that contains the configuration files "postgresql.conf," "pg_hba.conf," and "pg_ident.conf."
 By default, PostgreSQL stores the configuration files in the data directory.
-For example, this path will be C:\Program Files\PostgreSQL\8.2\data for a default installation of PostgreSQL ver.
-8.2 on the Windows platform.

-- Database Used for Initial Connection For the plug-in's initial connection, the postgres database is used by default.
-To use a different database for connecting to the server, specify the database name in this field. - Template Database Used During CREATE Database The template specified in this field will be used for creating an empty database during the restore process.
-Dell recommends that you use the default template0.
-Backups are performed relative to template0.
-This means that any languages and procedures added to template1 will be included in the backup.
+For example, this path is "C:\Program Files\PostgreSQL\8.2\data" for a default installation of PostgreSQL version 8.2 on the Windows platform. - Database Used for Initial Connection: For the plug-in's initial connection, the postgres database is used by default.
+To use a different database for connecting to the server, specify the database name in this field. - Template Database Used During CREATE Database: The template specified in this field is used for creating an empty database during the restore process.
+Quest recommends that you use the default template0.
+Backups are performed relative to template0, which means that any languages and procedures added to template1 are included in the backup.
 As a result, if you are using customized template1, you must create the database from an empty template such as template0.
-Otherwise, errors due to duplicate definitions might occur during the restore process. - Default Character Set From the list, select the Character Set Encoding that the plug-in will use to display the names of databases and tables in the set locale.
+Otherwise, errors due to duplicate definitions might occur during the restore process. - Default Character Set: From the list, select the Character Set Encoding that the plug-in uses to display the names of databases and tables in the set locale.
 The following table lists the supported encodings.
-Note that if an incompatible encoding is configured, you will not be able to browse the tree, or perform backups or restores.
+If an incompatible encoding is configured, you cannot browse the tree, or perform backups or restores.